Set Current Location

 The Orange County Regional History Center allows visitors to explore 12,000 years worth of Central Florida history.
 The detailed exhibits go as far back as the Seminole Wars, and cover everything from natural disasters to the arraignment of Ted Bundy.
 You can even find out what Orlando was like before the establishment of Walt Disney World.
 Be sure to explore the gift shop for some excellent souvenirs.

-Orlando Science Center is a glistening structure that looks like the product of a meeting between Greco-Roman architects and Star Trek engineers.
-The analogy applies to the inside activities as well.
+Orlando Science Center is a glistening structure that looks like the product of a meeting between Greek-Roman architects and Star Trek engineers.
+The analogy applies to the activities inside as well.
 The museum strives to teach kids (and adults) about classical science using modern, hands-on, sometimes high-tech activities.
 The museum houses themed exhibit halls where patrons can explore the human body, modern technology, the solar system and other topics.
 The exhibits often change, so you can always learn something new.
-Its eight-story CineDome is billed as the world's largest movie theater.
-It shows large-format nature/technology films.
+Its eight-story CineDome is billed as one of the world's largest movie theaters where they show large-format nature/technology films.

 Cornell Fine Arts Museum, located north of Orlando in the friendly town of Winter Park on the grounds of Rollins College, ranks as one of the country's best college art museums.
 The American Association of Museums has accredited the museum, and the museum includes more than 6000 artifacts and works of art ranging from Antiquity up to the 21st Century.
 Cornell Fine Arts Museum features permanent collections as well as various temporary traveling exhibitions that rotate throughout the year.
 Other features of the museum include workshops, films, lectures and interpretive sessions.